hsci-r/finnish-media-scrapers/README.md

 [![DOI](https://zenodo.org/badge/335605978.svg)](https://zenodo.org/badge/latestdoi/335605978)

 Scrapers for extracting articles from Finnish journalistic media websites by the [University of Helsinki](https://www.helsinki.fi/) [Human Sciences – Computing Interaction research group](https://heldig.fi/hsci/).
-The scrapers support specifying a keyword as well as a timespan for extraction, and support either getting a CSV of all matching articles with links, or of also downloading the articles in HTML format.
+The scrapers support specifying a keyword as well as a timespan for extraction, and output a CSV of all matching articles with links.
+A second set of scripts then allows downloading the matched articles in HTML format.
+Finally, there are further scripts for extracting plain text versions of the article texts out of the HTML, as well as a script to post-filter the resulting plain texts again with keywords.
+This is important due to the fact that all the sources use some kind of stemming for their search, which means that they can often return also spurious hits.
+Further, if searching for multiple words, the engines often perform a search for either word instead of the complete phrase, again necessitating post-filtering.
+At the same time and equally importantly, the stemming for a particular media may not cover e.g. all inflectional forms of words.
+Thus, it often makes sense to query for at least all common inflected variants and merge the results.
+For a complete worked up example of use, see the [members_of_parliament](https://github.com/hsci-r/finnish-media-scraper/tree/master/members_of_parliament) folder, which demonstrates how one can collect and count how many articles in each media mention the members of the Finnish Parliament.

 Included are scrapers for [YLE](https://www.yle.fi/uutiset/), [Helsingin Sanomat](https://www.hs.fi/), [Iltalehti](https://www.iltalehti.fi/) and [Iltasanomat](https://www.is.fi/).
 See below for limitations relating to individual sources.

 ## Installation